jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-14.md

-however, That such costs of the IPPs of Distribution Utilities are subject to review by ERC in order to determine fairness and reasonableness in relation to the average price of land-based IPP projects entered into by NPC at the time they were contracted.
-The ERC shall take into consideration all factors that affect the total cost of NPC IPP generation projects, including direct or indirect subsidies or incentives provided by the Government .
+however, That such costs of the IPPs of Distribution Utilities are subject to review by ERC in order to determine fairness and reasonableness in relation to the average price of land-based IPP projects entered into by NAPOCOR at the time they were contracted.
+The ERC shall take into consideration all factors that affect the total cost of NAPOCOR IPP generation projects, including direct or indirect subsidies or incentives provided by the Government .
 (c) Any Distribution Utility which seeks to recover stranded costs shall have the duty to mitigate its potential stranded costs by exerting